winglang/wing/docs/03-language-guide/14-equality.md

 ## `Json`

 Two `Json` values are equal if they contain the same structure and values.
+Another way to think about it is the two `Json` values are equal if their stringified representation is equal.
 The following rules apply:

 1. Two `Json` values are equal if they are both `null`.
 2. Two `Json` values are equal if they are both `bool` values and are equal.